PostHog/posthog.com/contents/blog/introducing-hogql.md

 However, while this work was underway we realized we could potentially take it a step further and build full SQL support directly into PostHog as a new insight type... so we did!
 It was a short conversation.

 We're still actively developing all these ideas, as well as the implementation of HogQL within PostHog – seriously, check out this [massive mega issue](https://github.com/PostHog/meta/issues/81).
 This is, as the cliché goes, just the beginning.
-There's at least 19 more Super Saiyan forms to go...
+There's at least 19 more Super Saiyan forms to go... 🔥

 Got an opinion on what we should do next?
-Share it in [the PostHog Slack group](/slack), or via the [feedback modal in PostHog](https://app.posthog.com/home#supportModal=feedback%3A).
+Share it via the [feedback modal in PostHog](https://app.posthog.com/home#supportModal=feedback%3A), or let us know [on Twitter](https://twitter.com/posthog).

 > **Not a PostHog user?** [Get started for free](https://app.posthog.com/signup?utm_source=hogql-blog-bottom) – all users get 1 million events and 15k recordings free every month, **no card required.**

 [^1]: 68.5% of 🇺🇸 residents think 🍍 belongs on 🍕.
 People in 🇪🇸 are the greatest 🍍 deniers at 10%.
 One person in Aruba 🇦🇼 voted, but we're pretty sure that was one of us during our [2023 all-company offsite](/blog/aruba-hackathon).
-We built some cool hackathon projects there, like our [dashboard template library](/blog/aruba-hackathon), and an open-source tool for [monitoring and managing ClickHouse clusters](https://github.com/PostHog/HouseWatch).
+We built some cool hackathon projects there, like our [dashboard template library](/templates), and an open-source tool for [monitoring and managing ClickHouse clusters](https://github.com/PostHog/HouseWatch).
 You could say it was openly... sourcey. "_Hello, HR?
 Are bad puns a firing offense?_"